- Key Facts

 - Papua New Guinea

-Saving Sanjiang Wetlands
+People's Republic of China: Saving the Sanjiang Wetlands

 In a massive ecological preservation project, ADB is joining forces with PRC authorities to protect the Sanjiang Plain wetlands, home to some of the country's richest biodiversity.